deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “You got a theory there, Nofl?”
 Stainless asked.

 “I believe I do, yes.
-Mister Chadesakan also suffers from Rheumatoid Arthritis… Do you know if Director Park does, Mister Wagner?”
+Mister Chadesakan also suffers from rheumatoid arthritis… Do you know if Director Park does, Mister Wagner?”

 “Uh, yeah.
 Worse’n mine.”